 Visitors may not wear tank tops, halter tops, crop tops or shorts. it is advised to dress conservatively.

-You may send letters to your child by mail through the U.S. Postal Service.
+Note you may send letters to your child by mail through the U.S. Postal Service.
 You cannot give them to your child personally while visiting.
-The mailing address is:

 601 North Pecos Rd.